BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Routines

-depending of the \texttt{hadronization\_choice}.
-It returns 1 if all parameters are correct and 0 if there is an error, displaying a message in this case. \item \texttt{int memory\_estimation(struct param *parameters, int session)}: this routine gives a rough estimate of the usage of both RAM and disk space (see Section~\ref{memory}).
-If the user decides to cancel the run the value 0 is returned, otherwise it is 1.
+\item \texttt{int memory\_estimation(struct param *parameters, int session)} This routine gives a rough estimate of the usage of both RAM and disk space (see Section~\ref{sec:memory_usage}).
+If the parameter \texttt{full\_output} is set to 1, the user has the choice to cancel the run and the value 0 is returned, otherwise it is 1.
 The output is given in MB. \end{itemize}